 The Group manages the capital structure and makes adjustments to it according to changes in economic conditions and the risk characteristics of the underlying assets.
-There were no changes in the Group's approach to capital management during the financial years ended 31 December 2016 and 2015.
+There were no changes in the Group's approach to capital management during the financial years ended 31 December 2017 and 2016.

 Management monitors capital based on gearing ratio.
 The Group's policy is to keep the gearing ratio to not more than 70%.
+Capital comprises share capital and retained earnings and other reserves.

-33 Capital Management (continued)
+32 Capital Management (Cont'd)